joov/hbase/README.md

 HBase for RPI

-[GPL v3](http://www.gnu.org/licenses/quick-guide-gplv3.html) applies to usage of neo4j and this docker image
+[Apache License 2.0](https://hbase.apache.org/license.html) applies to usage of HBase and this docker image